-- There is no limit to the number of articles, garments or outfits a 4-Her may enter. - 2.
-Label each item of clothing by using a 3"x21⁄2" piece of fabric (muslin or old sheet) and with permanent marker write: name, county, address, and project level.
+- 1. There is no limit to the number of articles, garments or outfits a 4-Her may enter. - 2.
+Label each item of clothing by using a 3"x 21⁄2" piece of fabric (muslin or old sheet) and with permanent marker write: name, county, address, and project level.
 Sew label in garment or use small safety pins to attach to the inside of the back of garment; do not use straight pins. - 3.
 Place garment on hanger with hook towards right shoulder of the garment.
 To keep clothing clean, place in clear dry cleaner bag. - 4.
-Educational exhibits share what you have learned in this project.
-Posters (22"x28") and notebooks.
-No card table displays.
-If the exhibit is a display, maximum size is not to exceed a standard commercial 3'x4' tri-fold display board.
+Educational exhibits share what you have learned in the clothing and/or buymanship project.
+These may be in the form of posters (22" x 28") and notebooks.
 Name and county/district must be clearly marked on educational exhibits. - 5.
-Purchased garments must have an attached page tied to the hanger using string with the following information: photo of 4-Her wearing garment(s), written explanation of the thought process why was the garment needed, what considerations did you use when you purchased the garment(s), and an itemized cost of the garment(s).
+Purchased garments must have an attached page tied to the hanger using string with the following information: photo of 4-Her wearing garment(s), written explanation of the thought process why was the garment needed, what considerations did you use when you purchased the garment(s), and an itemized cost of the garment(s). - 6.
+Recycled Clothing Project An item made of at least 50% recycled in the family occurs.
+Permission must be given by a grievance committee and department head.